 Venice is for sure one of the prettiest cities in Italy.
-The canals remind me a bit of Amsterdam, but with a way more Casanova feel about it.
-Discover the most beautiful photography spots in Venice right now!
+The canals remind me a bit of Amsterdam, but in a way, more Casanova feels about it.
+Discover the most beautiful photo spots in Venice right now!
 P.S.
-There is a map in the end.
+There is a map at the end.

 Save This To Pinterest To Read It Later ↡